Great-Sun-Group/vimbisopay/README.md

 # VimbisoPay

-VimbisoPay client to manage your payments, accounts, corporations, and portfolios in the credex ecosystem.
+Client app to manage your payments, accounts, corporations, and portfolios in the credex ecosystem.

 ## Development Setup